ssrwpo/ssr/README.md

   MainApp,
   // An object containing your application reducers appReducers,
-  // The cursors required as data context appCursors,
+  // An object containing the cursors required as data context appCursors,
   // The server side router from react-router-4 ServerRouter,